luctivud/All-Of-Competitive-Programming/README.md

 This will greatly boost the confidence and enhance the logic building and typing speed, in general.

+Virtual Contests can also help in speed as these are simulation of real contest.
+You can give virtual contests by :
+- Giving a virtual contest on codeforces.
+- Creating a mashup on codeforces.
+- Using [VJudge](https://vjudge.net/) to create a contest of your own from past problems of different OJs.
+- Using [Light OJ](http://lightoj.com/login_main.php?url=index.php) to simulate the same.

 <br> [Back to top](#All-Of-Competitive-Programming) <hr> <br>